javihern98/javihern98/README.md

 ## Hi there 👋

 Working at [MeaningfulData](https://www.meaningfuldata.eu/) developing solutions for the statistical and regulatory worlds.
-I am a Lead Software Engineer and Project Manager for the Open Source initiatives of my company, plus some other private projects for our clients.

 We provide *CORRECT* software, well-tested, production-ready and standards-compliant.